iar1000/DolfinFisherSolver/README.md

 If some of the parameters in the "FisherSolver.config" file are deleted or instantiated with unfeasible values, the behavior is undefined.
 There is the possibility to overwrite some values via command line parameters.
 The best is to take a quick look into "runFisherSolver.sh" to know what can be done.

 The provided /mesh folder is used as standart path for mesh files.
 This can be changed in "FisherSolver.config" and "runFisherSolver" files.
+For the thesis I generated small, medium and high resolution meshes of the left half of the convex hull of the brain.
+Please contact me for the meshes, I cannot guarantee it works with other meshes.
 Compatible formats are "h5" and "xml" , but it is recommended from the FEniCS community to use "h5".
 The "xml_to_h5.py" script can be used to transform .xml meshes to .h5 meshes.
 It takes the xml mesh name, for example "test-mesh.xml" as command line parameter and creates an .h5 version of the mesh with the name "test-mesh.h5"

+The coefficient values are mapped onto the mesh from tissue data of the BrainWeb Database ([grey](https://brainweb.bic.mni.mcgill.ca/cgi/brainweb1?alias=phantom_1.0mm_normal_gry) and [white](https://brainweb.bic.mni.mcgill.ca/cgi/brainweb1?alias=phantom_1.0mm_normal_wht)).
+The two dataset must be downloaded and put into the /brain-data/brainweb/ folder.

 The output of a simulation is written to /output folder.
 Running a simulation creates following output:
 1. INFO file summing up the simulation parameters.
 If the simulation is completet successfully, the runtime is also included.